-Looked After Children
+Children Looked After

 The most common reason for children becoming looked after is because of abuse and/or neglect.
-The Safeguarding Team will ensure that staff have the skills, knowledge and understanding necessary to keeping looked after children safe.
+The Safeguarding Team will ensure that staff have the skills, knowledge and understanding necessary to keeping children looked after safe.
 The appropriate staff will have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They will also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The Safeguarding Team and the Transition Officer will be responsible for attended PEP meetings for children who are looked after.